bovacu/RDEAndroid/sdl/jni/SDL/docs/README-gdk.md

 In your game's existing Visual Studio Solution, go to Build > Configuration Manager.
 From the "Active solution platform" drop-down select "New...".
 From the drop-down list, select Gaming.Desktop.x64 and copy the settings from the x64 configuration.

-### 2. Build SDL2 and SDL2main for GDK ###
+### 2. Build SDL3 for GDK ###

-Open `VisualC-GDK/SDL.sln` in Visual Studio, you need to build the SDL2 and SDL2main targets for the Gaming.Desktop.x64 platform (Release is recommended).
-You will need to copy/keep track of the `SDL2.dll`, `XCurl.dll` (which is output by Gaming.Desktop.x64), `SDL2.lib`, and `SDL2main.lib` output files for your game project.
+Open `VisualC-GDK/SDL.sln` in Visual Studio, you need to build the SDL3 target for the Gaming.Desktop.x64 platform (Release is recommended).
+You will need to copy/keep track of the `SDL3.dll`, `XCurl.dll` (which is output by Gaming.Desktop.x64), and `SDL3.lib` output files for your game project.

-*Alternatively*, you could setup your solution file to instead reference the SDL2/SDL2main project file targets from the SDL source, and add those projects as a dependency.
-This would mean that SDL2 and SDL2main would both be built when your game is built.
+*Alternatively*, you could setup your solution file to instead reference the SDL3 project file targets from the SDL source, and add those projects as a dependency.
+This would mean that SDL3 would be built when your game is built.

 ### 3. Configuring Project Settings ###

 While the Gaming.Desktop.x64 configuration sets most of the required settings, there are some additional items to configure for your game project under the Gaming.Desktop.x64 Configuration:

 *  Under C/C++ > General > Additional Include Directories, make sure the `SDL/include` path is referenced
-* Under Linker > General > Additional Library Directories, make sure to reference the path where the newly-built SDL2.lib and SDL2main.lib are
+* Under Linker > General > Additional Library Directories, make sure to reference the path where the newly-built SDL3.lib are
 * Under Linker > Input > Additional Dependencies, you need the following:
-  * `SDL2.lib`
+  * `SDL3.lib`
-  * `SDL2main.lib` (unless not using)
   * `xgameruntime.lib`
   * `../Microsoft.Xbox.Services.141.GDK.C.Thunks.lib`
 * Note that in general, the GDK libraries depend on the MSVC C/C++ runtime, so there is no way to remove this dependency from a GDK program that links against GDK.

 ### 4. Setting up SDL_main ###

-Rather than using your own implementation of `WinMain`, it's recommended that you instead `#include "SDL_main.h"` and declare a standard main function.
-If you are unable to do this, you can instead manually call `SDL_GDKRunApp` from your entry point, passing in your `SDL_main` function and `NULL` as the parameters.
+Rather than using your own implementation of `WinMain`, it's recommended that you instead `#include <SDL3/SDL_main.h>` and declare a standard main function.
+If you are unable to do this, you can instead manually call `SDL_RunApp` from your entry point, passing in your `SDL_main` function and `NULL` as the parameters; in that case `#define SDL_MAIN_HANDLED` before including SDL_main.h

 ### 5. Required DLLs ###

 The game will not launch in the debugger unless required DLLs are included in the directory that contains the game's .exe file.
 You need to make sure that the following files are copied into the directory:

-* Your SDL2.dll
+* Your SDL3.dll
 * "$(Console_GRDKExtLibRoot)Xbox.Services.API.C\DesignTime\CommonConfiguration\Neutral\Lib\Release\Microsoft.Xbox.Services.141.GDK.C.Thunks.dll"
 * XCurl.dll